LearnPlayAI/HeartCart/docs/proj/massupl.md

 This document outlines the implementation strategy for the TeeMeYou mass product upload feature, designed to streamline the process of adding multiple products, catalogs, and their associated assets simultaneously.

-The mass upload system addresses a critical business need for TeeMeYou: enabling administrators and suppliers to efficiently add large numbers of products to the platform.
+The mass upload system addresses a critical business need for TeeMeYou: enabling administrators to efficiently add large numbers of products to the platform.
 This capability is essential for scaling the marketplace, onboarding new suppliers, and keeping product catalogs up-to-date with minimal manual effort.

 ### Business Context